genielabs/homegenie-mini/README.md

 ### Hardware

-Required Gerber files for printing the printed circuit board are located in the `./pcb` folder.
+Gerber files required for printing the circuit board are located in the `./pcb` folder.

 - https://github.com/genielabs/homegenie-mini/tree/master/pcb